AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 ### How queries are run from [!DNL Query Editor] {#run-a-query}

-Queries executed from [!DNL Query Editor] run interactively which means that if you close the browser or navigate away, the query is canceled.
+Queries executed from [!DNL Query Editor] run interactively which means that if you close the browser or navigate away, the query is cancelled.
 The same is true for queries made to generate datasets from query outputs.

-The Enhanced edition of the Query Editor allows you to write more than one query in the Query Editor and execute all queries in a sequential manner.
+The Enhanced edition of the Query Editor allows you to write more than one query in the Query Editor and execute all queries sequentially.
 See the section on [executing multiple sequential queries](#execute-multiple-sequential-queries) for more information.

 ## Query authoring using [!DNL Query Editor] {#query-authoring}